20th Century is the Era of Solar Energy

 Compatible for all Climates

 Coal currently provides nearly 53% of the country’s energy needs, and according to estimates, it may not be able to do so beyond 2050.
 India’s population is rapidly growing, putting a strain on the country’s electricity supply.
 India’s geographical position makes it an ideal location for the solar industry to thrive.
-Solar projects would produce enough electricity to fulfill the country’s needs.
+Solar projects would produce enough electricity to fulfil the country’s needs.
 The main explanation for this is the country’s position, which is in the tropical zone.
 Throughout the year, it receives an enormous amount of solar radiation, amounting to about 3000 hours of sunlight.
 Certain Indian states have a high renewable energy potential and can produce significant amounts of energy even on cloudy days.

 Guaranteed Performance